Shirley Tilghman - Alphabet Independent Director

 Alphabet Management Efficiency

 The company has return on total asset (ROA) of 0.1437 % which means that it generated a profit of $0.1437 on every $100 spent on assets.
 This is way below average.
 Similarly, it shows a return on stockholder's equity (ROE) of 0.2736 %, meaning that it created $0.2736 on every $100 dollars invested by stockholders.
 Alphabet's management efficiency ratios could be used to measure how well Alphabet manages its routine affairs as well as how well it operates its assets and liabilities.
-The Alphabet's current Return On Equity is estimated to increase to 0.27, while Return On Capital Employed is projected to decrease to 0.24.
+The Alphabet's current Return On Equity is estimated to increase to 0.27, while Return On Tangible Assets are projected to decrease to 0.11.
 At this time, Alphabet's Non Current Assets Total are most likely to increase significantly in the upcoming years.
 The Alphabet's current Non Currrent Assets Other is estimated to increase to about 10.6 B, while Net Tangible Assets are projected to decrease to roughly 174.2 B.

 The company currently holds 28.5 B in liabilities with Debt to Equity (D/E) ratio of 0.12, which may suggest the company is not taking enough advantage from borrowing.
 Alphabet Class C has a current ratio of 2.47, suggesting that it is liquid enough and is able to pay its financial obligations when due.
 Debt can assist Alphabet until it has trouble settling it off, either with new capital or with free cash flow.
 So, Alphabet's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
 However, a more frequent occurrence is when companies like Alphabet Class C sell additional shares at bargain prices, diluting existing shareholders.
 Debt, in this case, can be an excellent and much better tool for Alphabet to invest in growth at high rates of return.
 When we think about Alphabet's use of debt, we should always consider it together with cash and equity.